 - Instruct patients to call their physician immediately with any signs of unexplained wounds appearing on fingers or toes while taking Dextroamphetamine Oral Solution.

 - Further clinical evaluation (e.g., rheumatology referral) may be appropriate for certain patients.

-Acidifying Agents - Gastrointestinal acidifying reagents (guanethidine, reserpine, glutamic acid HCl, ascorbic acid, fruit juices, etc.) lower absorption of amphetamines.
+Acidifying Agents - Gastrointestinal acidifying agents (guanethidine, reserpine, glutamic acid HCl, ascorbic acid, fruit juices, etc.) lower absorption of amphetamines.
 Urinary acidifying agents (ammonium chloride, sodium acid phosphate, etc.) increase the concentration of the ionized species of the amphetamine molecule, thereby increasing urinary excretion.
 Both groups of agents lower blood levels and efficacy of amphetamines.

 Adrenergic Blockers - Adrenergic blockers are inhibited by amphetamines.

 Alkalinizing Agents - Gastrointestinal alkalinizing agents (sodium bicarbonate, etc.) increase absorption of amphetamines.
-Urinary alkanizing agents (acetazolamide, some thiazides) increase the concentration of the non-ionized species of the amphetamine molecule, thereby decreasing urinary excretion.
+Urinary alkalinizing agents (acetazolamide, some thiazides) increase the concentration of the non-ionized species of the amphetamine molecule, thereby decreasing urinary excretion.
 Both groups of agents increase blood levels and therefore potentiate the actions of amphetamines.

 Antidepressants, Tricyclic - Amphetamines may enhance the activity of tricyclic or sympathomimetic agents; d-amphetamine with desipramine or protriptyline and possibly other tricyclics cause striking and sustained increases in the concentration of d-amphetamine in the brain; cardiovascular effects can be potentiated.